aws-samples/fis-template-library/README.md

 5. **Monitoring**: Monitor the experiment execution and observe the impact on your resources and applications.

 6. **Analysis**: Analyze the results and identify areas for improvement in your system's resilience and fault tolerance.

-## Contributing

-Contributions to this repository are welcome!
-If you have developed new FIS experiments or have suggestions for improving existing ones, please submit a pull request or open an issue.

-## License

-This repository is licensed under the [MIT License](LICENSE).

 ## Disclaimer